Dasharo/docs/docs/guides/lab-assembly/msi-b850.md

 ### Serial connection

-1. Attach the jumpers in the RTE J16 header to enable header RS232:
+1. Attach the jumpers in the RTE J16 header to enable RS232 DB9 connector:

     | Jumper position (TX)      | Jumper position (RX)            |
     |:-------------------------:|:-------------------------------:|
     | RS232 + COM               | RS232 + COM                     |

-1. Connect the RTE rs232 header to the platform JBD1 header using IDC to DB9 adapter and DB9 null modem cable.
+1. Connect the RTE RS232 DB9 connector to the platform JCOM1 header using
+    IDC to DB9 adapter.

 ### Power supply controlling